About the Author

 Throughout this website there are pictures linked to pieces of music...

-If you're interested in ideas on how to conceptualize the coming (hopefully) transition to a more just world, here is a long article that lays out the main arguments in my book on worker cooperatives.
+If you're interested in ideas on how to conceptualize a future transition to a different social system, here is a long article that lays out the main arguments in my book on worker cooperatives.
 (Here's a shorter one.)
 I'm a Marxist, but the fact is that any far-reaching social transformation is going to be much more gradual than Marxists have traditionally thought.